 For hosting your WordPress website, you can choose from the three types of hosting depending on your hosting requirements.
 The main types of hosting are shared hosting, VPS hosting, and dedicated hosting.

 Shared hosting is the least expensive hosting available for WordPress websites and is suitable for newbies.
 If you are starting a WordPress blog or want to host a small to medium niche website, you might want to use a shared hosting.

 A VPS hosting has more resources as compared to shared hosting.
 VPS hosting can be used if your hosting requirements have increased, for example, if you need more storage space, bandwidth, or performance.
-Some VPS providers which you might want to host your WordPress website or blog are A2 Hosting.

 For websites which receives a very large number of users such as media or news website, the hosting requirements are greater.
 For very high traffic websites, you can use a dedicated hosting.